dwjohnston/angular-calculator/README.md

 The implementation of what is a syntatically correct string of symbols is not trivial - when you throw the `.` symbol in the mix.
 Should `.` be considered a number or an operator?
 Should `1+.1` be valid?

 In this implementation, leading zeros (eg. `001`) and multiple periods will throw an error.
+There are tests convering these scenarios.

 ## Accessibility